MostlyAdequate/mostly-adequate-guide/ch2.md

 // "Hi times"
 ```

 In other words, `hi` is already a function that expects one argument, why place another function around it that simply calls `hi` with the same bloody argument?
 It doesn't make any damn sense.
-It's like dawning your heaviest parka in the dead of july just to blast the air and demand an ice lolly.
-It is obnoxiously verbose and, as it happens, bad practice[^we'll see why in a moment, but it is to do with maintenance] to surround a function with another function merely to delay evaluation.
+It's like donning your heaviest parka in the dead of july just to blast the air and demand an ice lolly.
+It is obnoxiously verbose and, as it happens, bad practice to surround a function with another function merely to delay evaluation.
+(We'll see why in a moment, but it has to do with maintenance)

-A solid understanding of this is critical before moving on so let's see a few more fun examples excavated from npm modules.
+A solid understanding of this is critical before moving on, so let's see a few more fun examples excavated from npm modules.

 ```js
 // ignorant